The Repair Shop 2022 - Your TV guide

 Amanda Middleditch & Julie Tatchell

-58-year-old Brenton West is The Repair Shop’s resident silversmith.
+58-year-old Brenton West is The Repair Shop's resident silversmith.
 Originally from Oxfordshire, Brenton joined the show in 2017 after he was asked to repair a wooden camera.
-He has both a degree in silversmithing from the Medway College of Design and a degree in photography specializing in 19th Century photography and equipment.
-With over 40 years of experience in silversmithing, Brenton now fixes everything from broken camera equipment to delicate jewellery on The Repair Shop.
+He has both a degree in silversmithing and photography.
+He specialises in 19th Century photography and equipment.
+He has over 40 years of experience in silversmithing!
+Brenton fixes everything from broken camera equipment to delicate jewellery.